Saundarya Rajesh

-Saundarya Rajesh (born 1968) is an Indian social entrepreneur who is the founder and president of Avtar Group.
-She is known for introducing the concept of Second Career opportunities for women in corporate India.
-She runs an initiative, Project Puthri to empower underprivileged girls with employment.
+Saundarya Rajesh (born 1968) is an Indian entrepreneur who is the founder and president of Avtar Group.
+She is known for her efforts in promoting second career opportunities for women in the corporate sector in India.
+She runs Project Puthri, an initiative to empower underprivileged girls to secure employment.
 She was awarded the ‘100 Women Achievers of India’ in 2016 by the Minister of Women and Child Development for her work.
 She received the Women Transforming India Award from the NITI Aayog and the United Nations in 2016.

-Her debut book, The 99 Day Diversity Challenge: Creating an Inclusive Workplace (2018), was published by SAGE Publishing.
+She is the author of two books, The 99 Day Diversity Challenge: Creating an Inclusive Workplace (2018) and Conversations with the Career Doctor: Women Thriving and Winning at Work (2024), both published by Penguin Random House.

 Early life and education

 She holds a degree in English literature from Madras University and later pursued an MBA at the Pondicherry School of Management.
 In 2005, she received Chevening Scholarship, funded by the United Kingdom's Foreign and Commonwealth Office and was also selected by the US government for International Visitor Leadership Program (IVLP).
 Later, she completed her PhD in women's workforce participation.